-Vaccinated offshore - acceptable foreign vaccination certificate formats many airlines have trialled, or are implementing, apps that can read multiple types of certificate, such as the IATA TravelPass.
+Vaccinated offshore - acceptable foreign vaccination certificate formats

+Many foreign certificates come in digital formats that can easily be verified using government or industry apps.
+Many airlines are already familiar with these apps from using them to verify PCR test results.
+And many airlines have trialled, or are implementing, apps that can read multiple types of certificate, such as the IATA TravelPass.
 Airlines are strongly encouraged to use these apps, where available, to verify that foreign vaccination certificates are authentic.